MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 - Seasonality: Change in usage around holidays or different seasons for the company or industry

-- OS updates: Updates, like OS updates, that result in machines rebooting commonly increases performance trends during those times and it can last for several days after as the updates move across the organization
+- OS updates: Updates, like OS updates that result in machines rebooting commonly increases performance trends during those times and it can last for several days after as the updates move across the organization

 - Machine Reboots: Like above, anything that causes many machines to reboot will affect performance trends, in particular for boot.
 This could be deploying configurations that require a reboot, building repairs requiring a power outage, weather power outages, or other events.